Gassa d'amante

-Gassa d'amante is a studio album by Italian singer Mina.
+Gassa d'amante (lit.
+'Lover's Loop') is a studio album by Italian singer Mina.
 It was released on 22 November 2024 by her own label, PDU.

 Overview

-The title of the new album Gassa d'amante (Bowline; it can also be translated as "lovers' loop") refers to the sea knot and symbolizes the strong and at the same time easily untangled nature of love.
+The title of the album refers to the sea knot and symbolizes the strong and at the same time easily untangled nature of love.
 The album explores the twists and turns of love in all its beauty and complexity.

 The album includes ten songs by various authors, including authors who have already worked with Mina, such as Franco Serafini, composer and arranger of Mina since 1985, Mauro Culotta, and Samuele Cerri, as well as new songwriters such as Luca Tudisca.
 In addition to Francesco Gabbani, the author of the first single, the album contains a song written by singer-songwriter Elisa, who expressed the meaning of the song and Mina's willingness to perform it: "Mina is beyond everything.
 Always and forever, everybody knows it and I think so too, of course.
 She has always been for me the most important vocal reference point in Italian music, together with Lucio Battisti, she is the Italian artist I listened to the most as a child and in my teenage years, so she formed me and influenced me a lot.
 Now a beautiful dream comes true, to hear her sing one of my songs is a gift of life.
 It gives me a whirlwind of emotions and leaves me with a deep gratitude and a sense of wonder and amazement at how it happened.
 The somewhat magical and mysterious story of this song makes it all the more unique.
 That demo of mine has been sitting in its own drawer for 20 years.
 Only now has it found the light, and she is so immense that she encompasses every age of woman in her voice.
 I heard in these notes that pure air of a child, that clarity in timbre and transparency in tone that in every moment uncovers the soul."

 The song "L'amore vero" was included on the soundtrack of the film Diamanti, directed by Ferzan Özpetek, and became the third collaboration between the singer and the director.